 Emergency & Earthquake Safety Checklist

 Disasters can strike anywhere, and are almost always unexpected.
-One thing is for sure, there will be more earthquakes, floods, storms, and other rumblings from “mother nature.”
+One thing is for sure, there will be more earthquakes, hurricanes, floods, storms, and other rumblings from “mother nature.”
 It’s extremely important for families to take the necessary steps to protect themselves and to be ready for such occurrences.

 Putting a family emergency survival plan together will certainly help calm down frantic children and parents as all family members jump into action armed with all of the practice and preparedness that they have put into place.